mokai2008/Neighborhood-Map-React/README.md

 5. Run this command : npm start so now the app is working
 6. Enjoy browsing some restaurants in my city Portsaid, Egypt

+## How to run the project in Production Mode :

+1. Run the command:  npm run build
+2. Run the command : serve -s build
+3. Finally visit : localhost:5000

 ## Tech used :
 HTML5
 CSS3